-Also remember that while the rates above are standard, in investment sales more so than leasing, these fees can be negotiated.
+Also remember that while the rates above are standard, in commercial real estate investment sales more so than leasing, these fees can be negotiated.
 Talk about this with your broker prior to both parties signing a listing agreement.

 Are there other costs a seller should account for when selling a property, outside of brokerage fees?

 In addition to brokerage fees, there are a few other costs to consider when selling a property:

 Title Fees & Closing Costs

 Additionally, selling a property often comes with closing costs and title fees.
 These may include document preparation, escrow fees and recording fees.
 These are typically not a large expense to a transaction and cost only a few hundred dollars.

 In some cases, these costs could be shared with the buyer.

 Most of the time an attorney will be needed to draft contracts, such as listing agreements, commission agreements and/or sale agreements.
 You should always budget for legal services in your cost to sell a property.

 This fee varies based on the lawyer you hire and the complexity of the transaction and is usually billed hourly.